Why We Keep Talking About Racism

 This is hard work, I know.

 For years now, I’ve attended racial equity and dismantling racism workshops to learn how I can personally, and professionally in my role as a journalist, talk constructively about racism both within my race group and across racial lines.
-Recently at the National Summit for Courageous Conversation, I spoke with the event’s founder, Glenn Singleton, author of Courage Conversations About Race: A Field Guide for Achieving Equity in Schools and its follow-up, More Courageous Conversations About Race.
+Recently at the National Summit for Courageous Conversation, I spoke with the event’s founder, Glenn Singleton, author of Courageous Conversations About Race: A Field Guide for Achieving Equity in Schools and its follow-up, More Courageous Conversations About Race.

 Singleton offers a unique approach to having conversations about race, intended to engage, sustain, and deepen the conversions.
 Whether talking to people within our race or with others, he believes we need to practice four agreements: stay engaged, speak your truth, experience discomfort, and expect and accept non-closure.